Rudra: The Edge of Darkness: Premise

 DCP Rudraveer Pratap Singh "Rudra" (Ajay Devgn) is pursuing a suspect who ends up in a comatose state in the hospital.
-After an inquiry into what happened, he is reinstated in the force months later, but the time apart has taken its toll on him.
+After an inquiry into what happened, he is reinstated in the force.

+The time apart has taken its toll on him.
+His investigations lead him to cross into Aliyah Choksi (Raashii Khanna), who is a psychologically affected doctor and killer.
+She was suspected of double murder.